istio/istio.io/_docs/tasks/security/https-overlay.md

 Note: this example is borrowed from [kubernetes examples](https://github.com/kubernetes/examples/blob/master/staging/https-nginx/README.md).

-### Create a https service with Istio sidecar with mTLS enabled
+### Create an https service with Istio sidecar with mTLS enabled

 You need to redeploy the Istio control plane with mTLS enabled.